Associate Degree Nursing

 - Completion of all secondary prerequisites with minimum grade of “C”:

 - Completion of the ATI TEAS Exam with a minimum total composite score of 65%.
-The individual components of the TEAS score (Reading, Math, English and Science) need to be 50% or higher.
+The individual scores for the Reading and Science portion of the TEAS score needs to be 50% or higher.

 For more information regarding the program or to obtain a packet, contact Learning Institute Manager at Gary.huey@medicalcityhealth.com